 Richard III, a Yorkist monarch, ruled England in 1485.
 Although having staunch Yorkist support behind him, Richard’s reign was highly unpopular.
 He was originally appointed as Lord Protector of his nephew, Edward V. During his Lordship, Edward V was declared illegitimate and Richard assumed the throne.

-Edward and his brother disappeared eventually, leading to rumours that Richard had them killed.
+Edward and his brother disappeared eventually, leading to rumors that Richard had them killed.
 All these events significantly dented Richard’s popularity in England and Henry Tudor decided to seize on the opportunity.

 During most of Richard’s reign, Henry Tudor remained in Brittany where he effectively mustered the support of the Lancaster faction.
 In 1483, unpopularity of Richard’s reign culminated in a number of uprisings, one of them most notably led by the Duke of Buckingham and spearheaded by Henry’s mother Lade Margaret.